 The educational scholarships program has been in operation since the first awards for studies in 2008.
 Since then students in the Hunter and surrounding

 regions including Newcastle, Lake Macquarie, Maitland, Port Stephens, Upper Hunter, Cessnock, Dungog and Muswellbrook, have been supported.

 Educational scholarships are offered for one year and valued at up to $3000.
 All payments to the student are made on submission of receipts or invoices.

-Applicants are selected for interviews in early November with candidates notified of the outcome before the end of the month.
+Applicants are selected for interviews in October/November with all candidates notified of the outcome before the end of the month.

 “All I can think of is: I’ve made it.
 And it was all because of the support I had from my school, teachers, my family and friends and of course the Mentor Support Network.
 Sometimes all we need is that extra bit of help to keep us going.”
 Arlene.

 During the period of the award, we maintain regular contact with all scholarship recipients, monitoring their progress to ensure all is going well with their studies and providing encouragement.
-This involves visiting students at their place of learning, undertaking mid-year assessments of their progress and, where necessary and appropriate, consulting with their teachers.
+This involves visiting students at their place of learning, regularly assessing their their progress and, where necessary and appropriate, consulting with their teachers.